War in Afghanistan (2001–2021): 2001: Invasion and early operations

 The CIA created Counter-terrorism Pursuit Teams staffed by Afghans at the war's beginning.
 This force grew to over 3,000 by 2010 and was considered one of the "best Afghan fighting forces."
 These units were not only effective in operations against the Taliban and al-Qaeda forces in Afghanistan, but also expanded their operations into Pakistan.

 Who would lead the country became an acute political question.
 At the Bonn Conference in December 2001, Hamid Karzai was selected to head the Afghan Interim Administration, which after a 2002 loya jirga (grand assembly) in Kabul became the Afghan Transitional Administration.
 The agreement provided steps that would lead to democracy for the country.

 Shortly after the elevation of Karzai to the president on 5 December, the Taliban may have tried to seek a conditional surrender to Karzai.
 There are two conflicting accounts.
-The first is that an agreement, possibly signed by Mullah Omar, leader of the Taliban, was reached wherein the Taliban would surrender in exchange for immunity.
+The first is that an agreement, possibly signed by Mullah Omar, was reached wherein the Taliban would surrender in exchange for immunity.
 The second is that the agreement was more narrowly focused on surrendering Kandahar.
-Taliban sources, on the other hand, say that Omar was not part of the deal and was not going to surrender Kandahar.
-Whatever the case, the US vetoed any sort of negotiation, in what historian Malkasian calls "one of the greatest mistakes" of the war.
-Omar disappeared, leaving either for another part of Afghanistan or Pakistan.
-The Taliban subsequently went into hiding, or fled to Pakistan, though many gave up arms as well.
+Taliban sources, on the other hand, said Omar was not part of the deal, and would not surrender Kandahar.
+Whatever the case, the US vetoed any sort of negotiation.
+Omar disappeared, leaving for Pakistan or elsewhere in Afghanistan.
+The Taliban went into hiding, or fled to Pakistan, though many gave up arms as well.
 Most leaders and thousands of fighters went to Pakistan.
 Whether the Taliban had decided on an insurgency at this time is unknown.
 Taliban fighters remained in hiding in the rural regions of four southern provinces: Kandahar, Zabul, Helmand and Uruzgan.